erionpc/graph-user-admin/README.md

 3. Log in to the UI using your B2C account.
 In a real scenario you would create an Enterprise application and limit the access to specific users.

 ## Deploy to app service
 All you will need to deploy is B2CUserAdmin.API.
 This will deploy the API on the root and the UI in a "wwwroot" folder.
-Make sure that the configuration keys are set correctly on both files /appsettings.json and /wwwroot/appsettings.json.
+Make sure that the configuration keys are set correctly on both files the API and the UI.